Editor’s note: This post was updated on Dec. 17, 2020.

 With the cold weather and shortened days putting a halt to many forms of play, parents are always looking for ways to get their kids outside this time of the year.
-Jolanda Hengstman from Sixty Second Parent has an activity that not only gets kids outdoors, but gets them thinking about the outdoors, too.
+Here’s an idea for an activity that not only gets kids outdoors, but gets them thinking about the outdoors, too.

-On the next walk you take with your kids, have them choose one of the five senses, and throughout the stroll, ask them questions about how they are using that sense.
+On the next walk you take with your kids, have them choose one of the five senses, and throughout the stroll, ask them questions about how they’re using that sense.

 - Hearing: What do we hear?
 Is it loud or soft?
 Can you mimic the sound?
-These can be natural sounds as well as man-made sounds.
+These can be natural sounds as well as man-made ones.